applied-apigee/applied-apigee-docs/chapters/05_OrgsEnvsRoles.md

 ### Traffic Isolation

-Apigee Edge in the cloud is multitenant and uses shared infrastructure.
+The team would like to use the SaaS version of Apigee Edge to reduce their total cost of ownership, however they are aware that means using some shared infrastructure.

+They would like to ensure that their performance tests are physically isolated so that any downtime caused won't affect other environments.
+In addition they would ike to isolate ther production environment from non-prod environmments.

-It is possible to isolate an organisation or environment by applying a Traffic Isolation Pack.
+They learn that it is possible to isolate an organisation or environment by applying a Traffic Isolation Pack.
+The team requests two TIPs for prod and perf.

-The team choose to isolate the perf and prod environments to ensure that downtime does affect the runtime of other environments.
+### Multi-Region Support

+TODO Adding an addition region
+TODO Leaving the Google backbone

 ### Role Based Access Control